sgrubert/Serious-Game-Framework/README.md

 The application consists of three components:

-The Serious Game Framework frontend to create and play games, as well as view your own profile as a player, game designer or administrator.
+The Serious Game Framework frontend to create and play games, as well as to view your own profile as a player, game designer or administrator.

-The second components is a heavily modified version of [GLEANER: Game LEarning ANalytics for Educational Research](http://e-ucm.github.io/gleaner/) created by [Ángel Serrano-Laguna](https://github.com/anserran/gleaner-frontend) and maintained by the [e-ucm eLearning group](http://www.e-ucm.es/).
-GLEANER provides as with an interface to interact with an underlying MongoDB.
+The second component is a heavily modified version of [GLEANER: Game LEarning ANalytics for Educational Research](http://e-ucm.github.io/gleaner/) created by [Ángel Serrano-Laguna](https://github.com/anserran/gleaner-frontend) and maintained by the [e-ucm eLearning group](http://www.e-ucm.es/).
+GLEANER provides us with an interface to interact with an underlying MongoDB.

 As we award certain user actions with badges, we make use of [OpenBadges](http://openbadges.org/) to allow players to push their earned badges to their OpenBadges Backpack.